Scientists: global warming threatens earthlings with biblical misfortunes

-Although, according to estimates, the share of locusts in the total amount of damage from insects is relatively small - only 0,2% - nevertheless, the effect that the local population can have on the region can be destructive.
+Although it is estimated that the share of locusts in total insect damage is relatively small - only 0,2% - nevertheless, the effect that the local population can have on the region can be devastating.

-“Climate change on the northern and southern borders of the desert locust habitat — it is becoming drier — can significantly expand this habitat, which will have important and negative consequences,” said Michael Le Coke, one of the leading world locust specialists.
+“Climate change at the northern and southern borders of the Desert Locust habitat - it is becoming drier - may expand this area significantly, which will have important and negative consequences,” Michael Le Coq, one of the leading world locust specialists.

-“The stakes in this game on crops, pastures, food supplies and, ultimately, social protection for the poor in such regions can be enormous,” warns Le Coke.
+“The stakes in this game on crops, pastures, food supplies and, ultimately, social security for the poor in these regions can be enormous,” warns Le Coq.

 As one of the most devastating disasters, desert locusts, according to the United Nations Food and Agriculture Organization (FAO), have the potential to destroy up to 10% of global food supplies.